English 256—Literary Theory & Criticism

 and essays yourself.

-and other Large Language Model (LLM) chatbots:
+ChatGPT and other Large Language Model

-1. Typing a
+1. Typing a prompt into an

 2. Chatbots